AIMovement/Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 `pip install <package>`

-If doing this on a Volvo computer inside the Volvo network, you might have problems with the proxy.
-Try running
+If you do it from a VCC computer, at VCC, you will likely have a problem with the VCC proxy.
+See [below](#vcc-proxy-settings) for how to work around that.

+If you want others to use the add-on, add it to the list of modules to install by editing the file `setup/REQUIREMENTS.txt` and commit it.

+## VCC proxy settings

+When working from inside the VCC network a proxy is placed between the VCC network and the rest of the internet.
+We need to tell the tools to use this proxy, and not attempting to connect to the internet directly.
+In a terminal
+run:

 `export http_proxy=proxy.volvocars.net:83 https_proxy=$http_proxy`

-and then retry.
+and then retry your previous action.

-If you want others to use the addon, add it to the list of modules to install by running `pip freeze > setup/REQUIREMENTS.txt` and commit the updated file.

 ## Contribution guidelines ##